styra-hackpsu/back-end/Algo.md

   - User says "You got me"
 	- Delete responsible urls from history all
-	- Trash the last five from database
+	- Trash the last JUST_LIM from database

   - User says "No I am doing my work"
 	- Task : include the new details in word cloud
-	- When user says you got me suspend the algo for next five tab openings
+	- When user says you got me suspend the algo for next JUST_LIM tab openings
   - Tweaking the number 25 : with respect to browsing frequency